johnli25/MOM-Microcontroller-Based-Occupancy-Monitoring-System-/notebooks/john/README.md

 - LiPo battery: safe, effective, efficient, and cheap.
 Moreover, the "ease and form factor" of LiPo batteries are a plus.
 - [AP2112 Voltage Regulator](https://www.digikey.com/en/products/detail/diodes-incorporated/AP2112M-3-3TRG1/5305555) (3.3V): The ESP32 series of SoCs all use 3.3 volts as their operating voltage.
 Since all USB types generally operating at or above 5 volts, we need to drop the voltage down.
 3.3 V is a very common voltage for these sort of scenarios
 - [MCP73831T Battery Charge Controller](https://www.digikey.com/en/products/detail/microchip-technology/MCP73831T-2DCI-OT/1979804): mainly used to prevent overcharging

+## 2022-09-16: Meeting-With-Jack-Blevins

+We met with Jack Blevins, a UIUC alum whom has earned one of the first EECS degrees back in 1970 and has a 50+-year track record spanning all kinds of projects in industry (recommended to use by Professor Lumetta), and will essentially serve as another, "informal" mentor for our 445 project.
+Our team gave an overview of our project and followed up with some questions and comments from Jack:

+- Jack essentially solidified our design decision from earlier and agreed that trying to implement and incorporate 5 GHz frequency into our Wi-Fi module would be too impractical.
+- For the Web programming side of things, we discussed which applications, languages, databases, etc. we were going to utilize.
+Since we established that we would be using AWS for our server side of things, we were leaning toward programming in Python and using a NoSQL Amazon database like DynamoDB.
+We were also open to using SQL or MongoDB from our discussions.
+- Exchanged contact information so we can contact Jack whenever if we had any technical queries regarding our project.